 - Bog conditions.
 Rehabilitation outcomes of sites are constrained by the environmental characteristics of these particular areas.
 For example, there is potential for raised bog restoration at some bogs where there has not been significant industrial peat extraction and the peat body is largely intact (deep peat sites that are drained).
 At other bogs, most of the peat mass has been removed, the environmental characteristics of these areas have therefore changed radically (peat depths, hydrology, water chemistry, substrate type, nutrient status), and there will therefore be different habitat outcomes (wetlands, fen, heathland, grassland and Birch woodland). - At Turraun Bog, commercial peat extraction was undertaken up until 2018.
 As a result, peat depths are limited on site with residual peat being quite shallow.
 In addition, due to the cessation of peat extraction activities combined with previous rehabilitation efforts portions of the bog have since naturally colonised with pioneering vegetation.
 There are local factors that will influence the future trajectory of this site (such as it was always a relatively 'wet' bog which was never pumped nor potentially fully drained) which need to be considered as part of the wider rehabilitation work. - Current land-use.
 Lough Boora Discovery Park has integrated several different land-uses during its development.
 Key land-uses are amenity and forestry.
 The Lough Boora Sculpture Park has significant cultural importance.
 These areas have largely stabilised and are rehabilitated.
 Any proposed enhancement measures (ie. targeted drain-blocking) will be positively aligned with current land-uses and will look to facilitate amenity, where possible.
 There are proposals to extend amenity infrastructure and rehabilitation will be positively aligned to enable any future amenity development.
 Re-wetting will be planned as to not to rule out potential future amenity. - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care must be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
 This includes any hydrological management on neighbouring farmland.
 It is anticipated that the work proposed here (blocking drains and re-wetting cutaway peatlands) will not have any flooding impacts on adjacent land. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
+While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
 If this occurs, rehabilitation measures will be reviewed and adapted.
 An archaeological impact assessment of the proposed rehabilitation at Turraun Bog is being carried out (Appendix XII).
 There are several known archaeological features.
 These are generally located towards the margins of the site and will not be directly affected by the proposed rehabilitation.
 Rehabilitation in these zones will be avoided or minimised (peat barriers located to avoid damage to any archaeological features) (Figure 8.5).
 Rehabilitation methodologies in these areas will be amended or the areas excluded, depending on the AIA, to minimise or remove any impact. - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land-uses and management, alternative solutions may be required.
 These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here. - Other Constrained areas.
 None.